newrelic/docs-website/src/data-dictionary/events/K8sContainerSample/replicasetName.md

   - K8sContainerSample
 ---

-Name of the ReplicaSet that the container is associated with, to be used as an identifier.
+Name of the ReplicaSet the container is associated with.